-Our project-based curriculum allows students to dive deeply into subjects they are individually passionate about.
-Projects embed foundational subject areas of mathematics and language arts on an individualized and proficiency-based level.
+Our project-based approach allows students to dive deeply into subjects they are individually passionate about.
+Projects embed foundational subject areas of mathematics, language arts, science and social studies on an individualized and proficiency-based level.
 Emphasizing both teamwork and independent learning, projects inspire creativity and innovation while teaching skills in problem solving, systems thinking and project management.

 Science, Technology, Engineering and Math are essential skills for the 21st century.
 Information, technology, and artificial intelligence are advancing at light speed.
 Students must understand the fundamental principles of these subject areas and have the ability to work in partnership with technology in order to be successful in the world in which they will work.